 Pallet gardens are all the rage.
 From veggies and herbs to annuals to succulents, a pallet garden is clever and beautiful!
-They are wonderfully space saving so you can surround yourself with a ridiculous amount of plants and flowers.
+They are wonderfully space-saving so you can surround yourself with a ridiculous amount of plants and flowers.
 Personally, that’s my goal every year.
-Here are 10 pallet garden ideas for you to create!
+Here are 12 pallet garden ideas in 4 categories for you to create!

 Succulent Pallet Garden Ideas

 I’m a sucker for succulents.
 I use them anywhere, anytime for any reason.
 They live indoors through the winter.
 They overwinter outdoors in pots.
 They go especially well in fairy gardens.
-If I’m at a nursery or tradeshow and there are succulents, you won’t gonna stop me from buying 5.
+If I’m at a nursery and there are succulents, you can’t stop me from buying 5.

 Mainly because succulents pass the brown thumb test.